Marketing on a budget: 10 tips to build brand awareness when money is tight

 The best practice is to know your audience and prioritize your ads based on what terminology and keywords they’re most likely to use to find you.
-This can give you visibility while you’re working on increasing your organic search rankings—and doing it in an affordable way.
+It’s an affordable way to improve visibility while working on increasing your organic search rankings.
 Even a couple of Google ads can make a big difference, so don’t feel pressured to up your budget if you can’t afford it.

 There you have it!
 Ten strategies that can significantly impact your company’s marketing efforts and build brand awareness without going over budget.
 We have two more resources for you: